HewlettPackard/shs-docs/docs/portal/developer-portal/user/memory_cache_monitor_settings.md

 - `kdreg2`

-  This is not installed by default, and HPE encourages system administrators to ensure that it is installed so that users can try it and see where it provides benefits and whether it can be a single cache monitor for all applications.
-Future releases of SHS will change the installation to be done by default, and will likely make this the default memory cache monitor in the future.
+  This is the default memory cache monitor for the CXI provider.

   The purpose of `kdreg2` is to overcome situations where `memhooks` and `uffd` both fail so that the application can achieve performance by utilizing caching. `kdreg2` is able to monitor static, dynamic, and stack memory.
 It can support arbitrary alignment.
 It provides synchronous notification mechanisms.
 And it can employ extra data to detect allocate/free/reallocate scenarios.